m-j-terry/unit-1-project/READMEfiles/README.md

 # Frogger
 For my first project, I decided to recreate one of my favorite games from adolescence.
 Frogger was first released in 1981, developed by Konami and produced and released by Sega.
 I remember playing Frogger on one of the arcade machines at the roller rink just outside of town.
 Years later, I enjoyed the refreshing remake concept "Crossy Road".
-The logic seemed intricate, but straightforward and the prospect of a DOM-updating game
+The logic seemed intricate but straightforward, and the prospect of a DOM-updating game was irresistable.

 ## Wireframe
 ### Preliminary Sketch, Detailing the Basic Features of the Project